A Book Review of Amusing Ourselves to Death: Public Discourse in the Age of Show Business by Neil Postman

 Unfortunately, there is no overnight solution.
 Postman dedicates mere pages to the obstacles in proposing easy-fixes: mainly because this is not a problem most see as needing a solution; and because a solution may not even exist.
 However, the imperative to understand technology’s role in discourse rests on the public, and Postman’s book is an indispensable starting point.

 Merriment has its place and one would be hard pressed to argue for a complete elimination of it.
-Humor is also not antithetical to religion: the examples of the Prophet ﷺ and his companions illustrate that it is a matter of balance.
+Good humor is also not antithetical to religion: the examples of the Prophet ﷺ and his companions illustrate that it is a matter of balance.
 The Internet Age will persist.
 It is detrimental to assume that Muslims have absolutely no need of entertainment, or that we are not influenced by it whatsoever.
 The varied reactions to mixed martial artist Khabib Nurmagomedov’s recent win and retirement demonstrate that, while rightfully critiquing influencer culture, there is a genuine desire for contemporary public figures (both women and men) for Muslims to support and be inspired by.

 Western cultural hegemony is invested in creating a specific type of Muslim narrative, usually ‘secular’ and ‘moderate’ under their demands.
 Tyranny diminishes religion through Orwellian measures.
 Otherwise ‘free’ societies do so by turning religious practices and beliefs into bizarre punchlines, devoid of sanctity.
 We must be invested in becoming culture creators that set the boundaries within the confines of what is religiously sound, and work to reroute the whimsical nature of the entertainment machine to offer something better in its stead.
 But left unchanged, when these avenues are the primary lens sought out to attain a semblance of knowledge, Postman implores us to ask whether ‘mainstream’ entertainment and its concomitant mediums are an end goal worth the corruption of what we revere into endless amusement.